zubairov/tesb-rt-se/examples/locator/README.txt

 ------------

 To build and run this example, you must install the J2SE Development Kit (JDK) 5.0 or above.
-A servlet container is Tomcat 5.5 or above.

 The Service Locator server should be running.